arungudelli/angularjswiki/content/en/fontawesome/fa-times-circle.md

-## Rotate Times Circle Icon using fa-rotate-x
+## Rotate fa-times-circle Icon using fa-rotate-x
 To rotate the font awesome icon fa-times-circle, Use fa-rotate-x class

 Where 'x' represents degree of rotation.